ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/stm32_vs.md

 ### Keil Studio for VS Code

-For Keil users, [Keil Studio for VS Code](https://www.keil.arm.com/) is also available.

-See this [install guide](../keilstudio_vs) for more information.
+[Keil Studio for VS Code](https://www.keil.arm.com/) is also available.
+Refer to the [Arm Keil Studio for VS Code install guide](/install-guides/keilstudio_vs/) for more information.